Rhyme Finder

 Start with one anchor word you want to rhyme.
 The finder checks dictionary pronunciation first, then returns perfect-rhyme matches from Xfire's broader english-general corpus.

 Need a broader spelling browse instead?
-Start with the Word Lists hub, switch to the Crossword Pattern Matcher, or use the Anagram Solver if you already know the letters you want to work from.
+Start with the Word Lists hub, switch to the Crossword Pattern Matcher, try the Word Finder for mixed filters, or use the Anagram Solver if you already know the letters you want to work from.

 Related next steps